Bruschetta: Types

 The version of bruschetta famous in America, a dish of bread topped with a diced tomato salad, is one of several types in Italy.

 In the Abruzzo region, a variation of bruschetta made with ventricina is served.
 Raw pork products and spices encased in pig bladder are aged and the paste spread on open slices of bread which are sometimes grilled.
 The dish was developed as a way of salvaging bread that was going stale.

 According to the International Culinary Center, the term bruschetta is sometimes used interchangeably with crostini and the Tuscan dish fettunta.
-In Tuscany, fettunta is usually served without toppings, especially in November, to taste the first oil of the season.
+In Tuscany, fettunta (from fetta unta, greasy slice [of bread]) is usually served without toppings, especially in November, to taste the first oil of the season.

 In the Campania region, bruschetta made as it is known in America is the most popular, but is only eaten when tomatoes are in season.
-Other toppings used include salted anchovy and butter, and garlic-flavoured beans with olive oil.
+Other toppings used include salted anchovy and butter, and garlic-flavored beans with olive oil.
 In restaurants, toppings vary from bottarga (cured fish roe) to truffle.